Home

 A video camera can be used, but the process is more complicated.
 If you don't already have experience with capturing sequences from your video camera, you should consider purchasing a standard computer webcam to begin with.

-Once you have your camera, install the software that comes with it and you should be ready to go to the next step in this tutorial.
-Make sure you READ the instructions before plugging in the camera.
-Some require that you install the drivers first, others require the camera to be plugged in first.
-If you do it in the wrong order you may not be able to get the camera working at all.
+If you decide to install the camera software, or are required to because the camera is not UVC, then make sure you READ the instructions first.
+Some require that you install the software first, others require the camera to be plugged in first.
+If you do it in the wrong order, you may not be able to get the camera working at all.

 Step 2 Choose a delivery system